rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 more and more to the [query model], however, the "flow" of compilation is becoming less centrally defined.)

-At the other extreme, the `rustc` crate defines the common and pervasive data structures that all the rest of the compiler uses (e.g. how to represent types, traits, and the program itself).
+At the other extreme, the `rustc_middle` crate defines the common and pervasive data structures that all the rest of the compiler uses (e.g. how to represent types, traits, and the program itself).
 It also contains some amount of the compiler itself, although that is relatively limited.

-Finally, all the crates in the bulge in the middle define the bulk of the compiler – they all depend on `rustc`, so that they can make use of the various types defined there, and they export public routines that `rustc_driver` will invoke as needed (more and more, what these crates export are "query definitions", but those are covered later on).
+Finally, all the crates in the bulge in the middle define the bulk of the compiler – they all depend on `rustc_middle`, so that they can make use of the various types defined there, and they export public routines that `rustc_driver` will invoke as needed (more and more, what these crates export are "query definitions", but those are covered later on).

-Below `rustc` lie various crates that make up the parser and error reporting mechanism.
+Below `rustc_middle` lie various crates that make up the parser and error reporting mechanism.
 They are also an internal part of the compiler and not intended to be stable (though they do wind up getting used by some crates in the wild; a practice we hope to